Create your AI that knows when to say "I don't know." Try it on your data →

 These industry and global nuances highlight why a one-size-fits-all search model doesn’t work.
 To succeed, enterprises need systems that adapt to domain-specific and regional rules rather than forcing codes into flat text search.

-AI response pipeline maps Query to Response through GPT-4, vector database, chunk ranking, anti-hallucination, citations.
+AI response pipeline maps a query to a response through the chosen LLM, a vector database, chunk ranking, anti-hallucination checks, and citations.

 Alphanumeric characters often require exact-match scoring, since semantic retrieval misses mixed letter-number IDs.